jimcavoy/h264p/README.md

 H.264/AVC Parser library and test application.

 ## To Build and Install
-To build the library and test application do the the following:

 In h264p root directory, build and install this project using CMake:

 1. cmake -S . -B ./build